Nana-Chief/alx-system_engineering-devops/0x02-shell_redirections/README.md

 20. Without C, you would live in hiago
     Create a script that removes all letters c and c from input.

+21. esreveR
+    Write a script that reverse it input.